jthoward64/DebateApp/readme.md

 In the view menu, select "always on top"

 ## Known issues
- * In a Windows multi-monitor setup with UI scaling on, menus may open in odd locations
+ * If you have multiple monitors with different DPI configurations, menus may open in odd locations.
+There is nothing I can do about this, it's a bug in JavaFX not DebateApp.
  * Aggressive anti-viruses (e.g. Avast, or macOS Gatekeeper) usually throw a warning about unsigned code
     * Solution: after the first scan most AVs will ignore DebateApp, if they don't simply mark the DebateApp exe as excluded